ItsAllPeachy/C2Rat/README.md

 ### 🔒 Usage Notice

 You are expected to **compile from source**, understand the code, and configure it yourself.
-This is *not* a plug-and-play attack tool.
+This is *not* a plug-and-play me smart hackerman tool ;(